virtuozzo/nsb/README.md

 Such patches are created manually as follows:
 - The possibility to create a live patch from the diff is evaluated.
 - The changed code (functions) is copied to a separate file.
 - All links to static variables and functions required by changed functions.

-(More info on this to be added soon)
+Detailed description can be found in ["Manual Patching Overview"](docs/manual-mode.md) document.

 ### Creating Auto Patches